Dangerous Dogs Act 1991: Section 1 (Breed Specific Legislation)

-The first two are explicitly mentioned in the Act, and the final two were added by the Secretary of State in 1991.
+The first two are explicitly mentioned in the Act, and the third and fourth were designated by the Secretary of State in 1991, and the fifth added in 2023.

-The Act also covers cross-breeds of the above four types of dog.
+The Act also covers cross-breeds of the above five types of dog.
 Dangerous dogs are classified by "type", not by breed label.
 This means that whether a dog is prohibited under the Act will depend on a judgement about its physical characteristics, and whether they match the description of a prohibited "type".
 This assessment of the physical characteristics is made by a Dog Legislation Officer (DLO), a police officer experienced in dog handling and dog legislation, who assists in the investigation of dog-related allegations of crime.

+On 15 September 2023, Prime Minister Rishi Sunak announced that XL Bully would be added to the Dangerous Dogs Act.
+It was designated on 31 December 2023 for England and Wales, and in Scotland on 23 February 2024.

+What is prohibited

+The act makes it illegal for anyone to own, breed, breed from, sell, advertise (even as a gift), give away, or allow a dog of any of the listed breeds to stray.
+Those who previously owned individuals of the breed before the act came into force could apply for Certificates of Exemption for a limited period of time after the act came into effect for each of the breeds prohibited.

 Index of Exempted Dogs

 The process for getting a Section 1 dog exempted includes proving to the court that the dog is not a danger to public safety, that it is owned by a 'fit and proper' person to be in charge of a dog, that the dog is already neutered and microchipped, and that the owner has obtained third-party insurance that would cover an incident of bodily injury or death of a person caused by the dog.
 Ongoing conditions include keeping the dog at the address listed, notifying of address changes, notifying of the death or export of the dog, keeping the dog muzzled and on a lead in public places, keeping the dog securely to prevent escape, and maintaining all previous conditions for the life of the dog.